 What is the MOS portal and how does it affect my application?

-MOS is the online portal through which all temporary residence permit applications must be submitted from April 27, 2026 onwards.
-Paper filings are no longer accepted by voivodeship offices.
+MOS is the online portal that voivodeship offices are adopting as the standard channel for residence permit applications from April 27, 2026 onwards.
+In practice, paper filings are being phased out and may be refused, depending on your voivodeship.
 Read our dedicated page for more info.

 A word from us